Research areas in astrophysics include the following:

 Dartmouth's major ground-based facility is the 11m Southern African Large Telescope in Sutherland, South Africa, which is used remotely via queue scheduling.
 Our other observing facilities are located at the MDM Observatory situation on Kitt Peak located 50 miles southwest of Tucson Arizona.
 MDM is operated jointly by Dartmouth, the University of Michigan, Ohio State University, Ohio University, and Columbia University.
 MDM has 2.4-m and 1.3-m telescopes and a suite of state-of-the-art optical and infrared instruments.
 For teaching purposes, the Department has one 12 inch and one 14 inch Meade.
 These telescopes are located on the roof of Wilder Laboratory.

-In addition to SALT and MDM, Dartmouth astronomers, faculty, and students make use of many more of the world's leading space- and ground-based observational facilities, including the Hubble, Spitzer, and Herschel space observatories, Chandra, XMM-Newton, NuSTAR, and Suzaku X-ray satellites, the Wide-Field Infrared Survey Explorer, W.M.
-Keck Observatory, MMT Observatory, and the Sloan Digital Sky Survey, as well as being involved in the planning of upcoming and proposed missions including NASA's X-Ray Surveyor/Lynx mission concept.
+In addition to SALT and MDM, Dartmouth astronomers, faculty, and students make use of many more of the world's leading space- and ground-based observational facilities, including the Hubble, Spitzer, Herschel, and TESS space observatories, Chandra, XMM-Newton, NuSTAR, and Suzaku X-ray satellites, the Wide-Field Infrared Survey Explorer, W.M.
+Keck Observatory, MMT Observatory, and the Sloan Digital Sky Survey, as well as being involved in the planning of upcoming and proposed missions including NASA's Lynx X-ray mission concept.